Herbal smokeless tobacco

-Herbal smokeless tobacco is any product that imitates types of smokeless tobacco (chewing tobacco, dipping tobacco, snuff, snus, etc.) but does not contain either tobacco and nicotine, or tobacco while still retaining nicotine.
+Herbal smokeless tobacco is any product that imitates types of smokeless tobacco (chewing tobacco, dipping tobacco, snuff, snus, etc.) but does not contain tobacco and nicotine, or may contain nicotine without tobacco.
 Like herbal cigarettes and electronic cigarettes, they are often used as a tobacco cessation aid.
 Herbal smokeless tobacco use is an alternative to using smokeless tobacco that may help users quit.